-If the student failed to fulfill any of the requirements to be considered within continuous 2. assessment process, the final score (outside the continuous assessment process) will be obtained from, where the student must obtain a minimum score of 3 out of 10 (3points/10points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).
+If the student failed to fulfill any of the requirements to be considered within continuous 2. assessment process, the final score (outside the continuous assessment process) will be obtained from, where the student must obtain a minimum score of 4 out of 10 (4 points/10 points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).